bobbyno/langohr-example/README.md

 # quux

 An example @bobbyno and I cooked up while comparing Clojure+Langohr to Java+RabbitMQ.
+It does some things differently than the official Langohr examples.

-Note: this example uses a patched example of Langohr.
+Note: this example temporarily uses a patched example of Langohr.
 It
 has:

 * print statements for consumer events